Earthquake Insurance – What you need to know here in Arizona, Idaho, Oregon & Washington

 Do I really need it?

 Insurance is always a gamble as to whether you will end up needing it.
 The experts say the Pacific Northwest has experienced quakes as powerful as the one that devastated Japan.
-They just don’t happen as often, and on average every 300 years.
-With the last major quake happening 312 years ago.
+They just don’t happen as often and on average every 300 years.
+The last major quake happened 312 years ago.

 In all likelihood, almost the entire US would be better protected by purchasing earthquake insurance.
 Consider the facts:

 - In the West: According to the U.S. Geological Survey, there is a 70 percent probability that one or more damaging earthquakes of magnitude 6.7 or larger will strike the San Francisco Bay area during the next 30 years.

 - In the East: The Earthquake Education Center at Charleston Southern University claims there’s a 40 to 60 percent chance of a major earthquake somewhere in the eastern United States in the next 20 years.

 - In the Midwest: According to the Insurance Information Institute, there’s a 40 to 63 percent chance the New Madrid Fault (which runs through Arkansas, Kentucky, Missouri, and Tennessee) region will suffer an earthquake with a 6.0 magnitude in the next 15 years.

 Earthquake insurance needs can vary significantly – talk to us today to find out how to get the right earthquake insurance for you.